This is some text inside of a div block.

 Oops!
 Something went wrong while submitting the form.

-These words were constantly on replay like a song stuck in my head in the early days of Givebutter when I was surrounded by fellow undergrads eager to make a difference in the world.
+These words were constantly on repeat in the early days of Givebutter, like a song stuck in my head.
+As an undergrad surrounded by other students eager to make a difference in the world, I could never have imagined how far this mantra would take me.

 Labels like changemaker get thrown around a lot in tech and social impact spheres, ultimately getting watered down or losing their meaning altogether.
 I'd like to share what being a changemaker means for us at Givebutter and imagine what kind of transformation this new era of changemakers is truly capable of.